Nikit-Uppala/Concurrent-Programming/README.md

 # Concurrent-Programming
-Refer the pdf "problem statements" to understand the scenarios for second and third questions.
+Refer the pdf "problem statements" to understand the scenarios in the above files.